vdiflorio/nextgenpb_tutorial/install.md

 ```bash
  apptainer exec --pwd /App --bind /path/to/files/:/App  /path/to/sif/NextGenPB_ompi4.sif mpirun -np <number_of_processors> ngpb --prmfile options.prm
 ```
+➡️ See the [Running NextGenPB](run.md) guide for execution details using the container.

 ### 🚶‍♂️ Less Impatient: Build Docker or Apprainer Image
 If you have root permissions, you can build the Docker or Apprainer image.
 This approach allows customization of library versions and compiler flags (e.g., CFLAGS="-O3 -mtune=native -march=native").